 Depression can be life-threatening, so do not try to manage it or determine what is happening on your own.
 The first and most important step is to seek depression help and reach out to a depression therapist for guidance.
 You can discuss your symptoms with your primary care physician or you can reach out to an expert mental health counselor for help with a diagnosis.
 The critical move is to make that call to someone who can help — it may drastically change your life.

-If you would like to get more information about receiving an evaluation or possible treatment at our Chicago facility, please contact CRC.
+If you would like to get more information about receiving an evaluation or possible treatment at our Chicago facility, please contact Chicago Rehab Center.
 We are here to help treat you as a whole person so that you can live your most optimal, peaceful, healthy life.